BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 ---
 layout: post
 title: "Building a Scalable, Multi-Tenant Homologation Stack at Bedrock Streaming"
-description: "We share here QA context,key takeaways and architecture decisions and reveal the architecture of the Web homologation stack."
+description: "We share here QA context, key takeaways and reveal the architecture of the Web homologation stack."
 tags: [frontend, playwright, qa, web]
 author: [m_bayard]
-cover: /assets/images/
 color: rgb(251,87,66)
 language: en
-feature-img: "/images/posts/"
+feature-img: "/images/posts/2025-12-20-web-homologation-as-app/homologation_qa_web.jpg"
-thumbnail: "/images/posts/"
+thumbnail: "/images/posts/2025-12-20-web-homologation-as-app/homologation_qa_web_1.jpg"
 ---

 At Bedrock Streaming, we create and operate full-scope streaming services for leading media companies with best-in-class user experience across AVOD, SVOD and hybrid business models.

 Given that our application is multi-customer, scaling testing efforts becomes increasingly challenging and costly due to the requirement for extensive manual validation.

-QA engineers are therefore a critical resource responsible for assessing product quality and ensuring high standards through continuous validation and homologation\*.
+QA engineers are therefore a critical resource responsible for assessing product quality and ensuring high standards through continuous validation and _homologation_.

-\*For clarity, homologation specifically involves the rigorous, final assessment of a release candidate (RC).
+In our context, _homologation_ specifically involves the rigorous, final assessment of a release candidate (RC).
 This process entails fully testing the RC across a matrix of multi-client configurations (customer-specific data/settings) and multi-browser environments on an iso-production environment before deployment.

 To make sure this process follows a more and more speedy release cycle and scales at a limited cost, automated testing becomes a must have and critical tool to support even shorter release cycle in the future.
 Homologation used to be a fully-manual process in the software release process.